 Charlie Hunnam Left 'Fifty Shades Of Grey' Due To Low Pay?

 However, the Hollywood Reporter says one of the factors could have been the paltry salary offered to Hunnam: $125,000.
 E!
 News compares that figure to Robert Pattinson's salary in the first Twilight: $2 million.
-One could argue Pattinson had less star power than Hunnam has now when he started Twilight, to top it off.
+One could argue Hunnam's star power is much greater than Pattinson's was when he began the Twilight series.

 Hollywood Reporter goes on to claim that Hunnam was strongly advised to stay on the project with production set to begin in November.
 "Hunnam's team at CAA and Brillstein Entertainment Partners strongly advised him to stay on the project for fear that his exit would embarrass [Donna] Langley -- new to the chairman job -- and burn a bridge with one of the major studios," they write.